Mammux/bogokernel/README.md

 # BogoKernel

 A tiny experimental operating system kernel written in Rust, targeting **RISC-V (rv64)** and running under **QEMU** with **OpenSBI**.
-This project is educational — it shows how to bring up a kernel in S-mode, set up paging (Sv39), and run user programs in U-mode loaded from ELF binaries.
+This project is educational — it demonstrates how to bring up a kernel in S-mode, set up paging (Sv39), run user programs in U-mode loaded from ELF binaries, and implement a basic syscall interface with file I/O.

 ---